 Many of our volunteers are experienced sailors, and have been working with people with various levels and types of disability for many years.

-If you need care, it is necessary to bring them with you to help with dressing, medication and any other personal needs.
-Our volunteers will still provide advice and assistance where required, for example buoyancy aids.
+If you have a carer please bring them with you to help with dressing, medication and any other personal needs.
+Our volunteers can only provide assistance with sailing relate matters such as buoyancy aids.

 Initially some of our volunteers will sail with you, unless you already experienced and have suitable equipment that meet your needs.
 They will help you to get a feel for the wind, and explain the broad principles of sailing.